Xinglab/SQUID/README.md

 ###counts###
 An intermediate folder contains all of the count files

-count_all.txt: a file contains the counts for all of the introns
+count_intron.txt: a file contains the counts for all of the introns

 		column 1:Intron Id representing the chromosome position, start and end. column 2:Gene id